Hamilton Home Renovation with a Contemporary Addition

 Hamilton Home Renovation

-The extension at the back of the existing house incorporated a new open plan streamlined kitchen, living and dining space for up to 8 people which opened out to a large covered entertaining deck with a barbecue alcove.
-The pavilion was elevated above the current floor level to ensure legal head clearance under this area.
+The new extension at the back of the house provided an open-plan kitchen, living, and dining space for up to 8 people.
+It also opened up to a large entertainment deck and barbecue alcove, both of which are sheltered from the elements.
+Attention was also placed on elevating the pavilion above the current floor level to help ensure legal head clearance under this area.

 New entertainment deck

-Whilst not built as part of the construction of phase 1, a pergola – vertical screened structure was designed to the western face of the pool to help integration to the surrounding areas.
+Although it was not originally part of the phase 1 construction plans, a pergola was also eventually designed for the western face of the pool in order to better integrate this space with the surrounding areas.

 Project Number: 061005